stevedonovan/gentle-intro/src/2-structs-enums-lifetimes.md

 assert_eq!(tuple.1, 5);
 assert_eq!(tuple.2, 'c');
 ```
-They appear in some `Iterator` methods.
-This is like the Python generator
+They appear in some `Iterator` methods. `enumerate` is like the Python generator
 of the same name:

 ```rust